 - A close-up point of view perspective is frequently used.

 With the above concept in mind, it is easy to see how insert shots can be overlooked or misunderstood.
 As an extra step, a filmmaker must take additional scene coverage.
 In reality, they are just as vital as any other shot in your movie.

 Approach insert shots in the same manner as you would like any other close-up shot.
 Inserts frequently focus on small things and highlight exact details, as we previously discussed.
 This means that when photographing with long lenses, inserts lend themselves to flat compositions.

 Also, insert shots are generally static and photographed with macro lenses.
 Therefore, they may appear slightly easier on paper than other shot types.
 They can, however, be difficult, as you can see in the video above.
 After all, the goal of a successful insert shot isn’t merely to convey information.
 Instead, it’s about appealingly presenting the information.

 Insert shots give you the chance to experiment with different lighting styles, add subtle movement for a cinematic impact, or find inventive ways to disrupt the audience’s expectations by offering more—or less—information than they might expect.

 How to Edit an Insert Shot?

-It’s also crucial to understand that shooting insert shots is only half of the battle.
-Only when you use an insert shot at the precise perfect point in the edit to help propel your story forward will it be genuinely successful.
-Conversely, cutting to an insert too soon or lingering on one too long can both detract from the content and flow of your production.
+It’s also crucial to understand that shooting insert shots are only half of the battle.
+Only when you use an insert shot at the precise perfect point in the edit to help propel your story forward will it be genuinely successful?
+Conversely, cutting to an insert too soon or lingering on one too long can detract from the content and flow of your production.

 You can also use other transition tactics to assist your insert shots in making a bigger effect.
 Jump cuts, J and L cuts, and other cutting fundamentals are a wonderful place to begin.
 Consider more stylistic cuts, such as smash audio cuts.
 Make sure the insert is only displaying information related to the scene’s time and location.